Co-Benefits with Energy Savings

 Model Energy Codes: A model building code is a building code that is developed and maintained by an independent organization, which can then be adopted by a state or local government.

-Monetized Health Benefits: Avoided mortality, heart attacks, work loss days, asthma exacerbation, etc. associated with avoided particulate matter emissions.
+Monetized Health Benefits: Avoided mortality, heart attacks, work loss days, asthma exacerbation, etc. associated with avoided particulate matter emissions and other precursor pollutants.

 Other Loads (in commercial buildings): The “Other” category includes process equipment, motors, air compressors, and other miscellaneous uses (such as televisions, personal computers, security systems, data center servers, and other devices).